winderica/Win11ClassicContextMenu/README.md

 ## Usage

 1. Download `Windows.UI.FileExplorer.dll` [here](https://github.com/winderica/Win11ClassicContextMenu/releases)
+2. (Recommended) Make a backup of `C:\Windows\System32\Windows.UI.FileExplorer.dll`
-2. (Optional) Compare this file with the original one using some hex editors if you don't trust me
+3. (Optional) Compare the downloaded file with the original one using some hex editors if you don't trust me
-3. Run the following commands in cmd as Administrator:
+4. Run the following commands in cmd as Administrator:
 ```bat
 cd %SystemRoot%\System32
 icacls Windows.UI.FileExplorer.dll /save %Temp%\perms.txt